 The [Guard] quickly exited the tent to do as he was bid.
 Some scant seconds later, a fat Polarii with a very bushy beard entered the tent.

 “Acolyte Jarret Lytell, at your service,” he bowed slightly.
 “I have been assigned to your unit as the acting [Mage].
 I specialise as a [Hydromancer], in addition to my general occupation,” he finished, pointing out the insignia on his robes.
 “I am also the second heir to the Lytell family,” he stated proudly.

 Talius sighed.
 There was no love lost between him and the nobles.
 Too bad the Krell didn’t have such a caste, it would have made fighting them much easier.
-Although, from personal experience, some of them were worthy of being called ‘noble’.
+Although, from personal experience, some of them were worthy of being called ‘noble’, and not the politically inclined variety.
 Wait!
 He remembered something from the report and his eyes lit up.

 “Have I said something to offend?” he asked, his eyes uncertain.

 Talius looked distracted.
 “Oh, no, nothing of the sort, I just remembered something important about the latest report.
 You’ll have to excuse me,” Talius said as he got up from his seat.
 It was bad manners, but he couldn’t help it.
 The aristocracy really rubbed him the wrong way.

 “Of course.
 I’ll take my leave, please let me know if you require anything,” Jarret said.

 The man bowed and left with haste.
 [Commander] Talius didn’t really feel bad as he picked up the report again.
 His mind was focused on one detail.

 “There!”
 He exclaimed as he pointed at a single name.